Covid-19 / Coronavirus - SEND resources and information (WCC)

 The Bi-borough Inclusion Service is also currently surveying our local SENCOs to understand the SEND Training needs that have emerged following lockdown and preferences for how training could be delivered within the confines of the measures that are in place due to COVID-19.
 We anticipate that use of technology and the SEND Local Offer website will play a central role in this.

-Following support provided to families, children and young people and setting and school staff during lockdown, the WCC and RBKC EPCS continues to be fully available to all state funded settings and schools (via a phased combination of remote and direct contact).
+Following support provided to families, children and young people and setting and school staff during lockdown 1, 2, and now 3 the WCC and RBKC EPCS continues to be fully available to all state funded settings and schools.

 The service is working closely with settings and schools to establish the best way to provide support to meet their needs and those of families and children and young people while also minimising risks to public health.
 To achieve this, the team is working to the following core principles: